RobotsAndPencils/objective-c-style-guide/README.md

 Copyrights
 =====================
-By default, use a Robots & Pencils copyright, not your own company.
+By default, use a Robots & Pencils copyright.
 There may be special circumstances where it should be changed to a customer name.

 ```objc
 //  Copyright (c) 2012 Robots and Pencils Inc. All rights reserved.